 USBC has shared these state breastfeeding reports with members of Congress as part of an initiative to focus on improving support and funding for breastfeeding policy and programs on the federal level.
 You can help USBC support attention for breastfeeding from Congress by amplifying their voice with yours.
 Contact your congressional representative and let them know that you expect them to attend to the USBC information, including the state breastfeeding report, and to support initiatives that improve and support breastfeeding.

-Another important piece of legislation that has become law this year is the Pregnant Workers Fairness Act, which provides for accommodations for pregnant workers on the job to help to protect their pregnancy.
+Another important piece of legislation that has become law is the Pregnant Workers Fairness Act, which provides for accommodations for pregnant workers on the job to help to protect their pregnancy.
 You can find out more about this new law here.

 OBA is seeking nominations for Regional Representatives in Region 4 and Region 6.
 Region 4 includes Franklin, Delaware, Morrow, Marion, Wyandot, Union Madison, Fayette, Pickaway, Ross, Fairfield, Licking, Knox, and Coschocton counties.
 Region 6 includes Crawford, Richland, Ashland, Medina, Wayne, Homes, Tuscararwas, Carroll, Stark, Summit, Portage, Trumbull, Mahoning, and Columbiana counties.
 If you live or work in one of these regions, please consider nominating yourself for our Leadership Board, and helping to shape the future of breastfeeding/bodyfeeding support in Ohio.
 You can submit your name at https://forms.gle/sFH5CxgTgxuCW28X9.
 If you would like to learn more or have questions about serving OBA, please feel free to email us at info@ohiobreastfeeding.org, or contact your current regional representative.